jonrutter/ts-quiz/README.md

 ## Description

-This quiz game promps you with 10 randomly selected questions.
-After you pick an answer, the game gives immediate feedback whether you were right or wrong, keeping track of your score throughout the game.
-At the end, you can start a new quiz with 10 new questions.
+This quiz game promps the user with 10 randomly selected general trivia questions.
+After the user picks an answer, the game gives immediate feedback whether you were right or wrong, keeping track of your score throughout the game.
+At the end, you can start a new quiz with a new set of questions.

 ![Preview of the React Quiz App project](./github/preview-main.png)